Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 """

-Detect Castle Antibot presence on a website
+Detect Castle Antibot presence on a website.

-Returns: (bool, dict) - Detection status and Castle configuration
+Returns detection status and Castle configuration details.

 """